-This Chocolate-Pecan Treat Is Our Favorite Vegan Thanksgiving Dessert Recipe
+This Mini Chocolate-Pecan Pie Is Our Favorite Vegan Thanksgiving Dessert Recipe

 Whether you're putting together a last-minute Thanksgiving menu or thinking ahead to the December holidays, it's important to consider what plant-based eaters are going to eat at your holiday soiree.
 Vegan fall desserts are hardly difficult to come by, because so many ingredients found in vegan cooking, like nuts, spices, and grains, tend to lend well to autumnal desserts.
 This vegan Thanksgiving dessert recipe (which could really be used for any holiday or occasion) is sure to please both herbivores and meat-eaters alike.
 If you're on the hunt for vegan fall desserts, we've got you covered.